 Brighton is one of the sunniest towns in the UK, and visitors have been swarming its beaches and promenades every summer for the last 200 years.
 But you don't have to bank on good weather; there's enough going on throughout the year to keep you occupied.
 It makes a brilliant place for a day trip from London, or just as a weekend break if you're coming down from further away.
 To prove it, we've got 44 reasons to visit this seaside town, come rain or shine, from discovering what drew the Victorians down, to the latest bars, shops and attractions.

 Brighton Music Hall is a good bet in summer or winter, as it has Britain's largest heated beach terrace for when it's chilly.
 Head there in the summer to lap up the festival feel and live music.
 Otherwise, for a pint in a pub that resembles an upside-down boat, try the Fortune of War, Brighton's oldest seafront pub, or the The Tempest Inn; a lovely foodie pub with views out to sea, with a dozen grottoes which divide into rooms for an intimate evening of wine, beer and cheese.
-And although comparing Brighton beach to the Caribbean might be stretching it, the rum will still be flowing at Riki Tik Beach Bar.

 The Duke of York's first opened as a cinema in 1910 and has been in continuous use ever since.
 This Grade II listed building hosts Brighton's film festival each year and is a specialist arts cinema.